alphabet5/zabbix-helm/README.md

 # zabbix-helm
  Helm Chart for zabbix installation.

+ This was used to learn how to write a helm chart.
+This repository is not maintained and here for reference only.

 ## Installation

 This documentation has been tested with microk8s.
 MetalLB is used as the load balancer.